Private tour Rome in a day with best guides: History at fingertips

 Explore St. Peter’s Basilica on your Rome in a day private tour

-Inside, visitors are struck by its grandeur: Bernini’s magnificent baldachin, a towering bronze canopy over the high altar, marks the very place where St. Peter is believed to rest; Michelangelo’s Pietà, a poignant sculpture of the Virgin Mary cradling Christ’s lifeless body, reflects the deep compassion of the Catholic faith; and the richly adorned chapels and mosaics narrate the Church’s long history of devotion.
+Inside St. Peter's Basilica, visitors are struck by its grandeur: Bernini’s magnificent baldachin, a towering bronze canopy over the high altar, marks the very place where St. Peter is believed to rest; Michelangelo’s Pietà, a poignant sculpture of the Virgin Mary cradling Christ’s lifeless body, reflects the deep compassion of the Catholic faith.
+While many richly adorned chapels and mosaic inscriptions narrate the long history of Christian devotion.
+Your Rome private guide will reveal the stories, rivalries, and faith that shaped these masterpieces, connecting art and spirituality in one of the most sacred places in the world.

-End your Rome in a Day in the City Center: Piazza Navona, Pantheon, and Trevi Fountain
+End your Rome in a Day Private Tour in the City Center: Piazza Navona, Pantheon, and Trevi Fountain

-As your private tour comes to an end, you’ll arrive at Piazza Navona, where the beauty of the past blends seamlessly with the vibrancy of modern-day Rome.
 Built on the site of the ancient Stadium of Domitian, its oval shape still mirrors the arena’s original design.
-Yourguide will share the history of this lively square, now filled with cafés, street performers, and artists.
-At the heart of the piazza stands Bernini’s Fountain of the Four Rivers, an iconic masterpiece that brings together sculptures symbolizing the great rivers of the world: the Danube, Ganges, Nile, and Rio de la Plata.
-An Egyptian obelisk stands proudly at its center, adding to the grandeur.
-Flanking the square are the Fontana del Moro and Fontana di Nettuno, each adding elegance and charm to this historical space.
-Dominating one side is Sant'Agnese in Agone, Francesco Borromini’s architectural gem, whose intricate façade and soaring dome will leave you in awe as your guide recounts its fascinating story.
+Your Rome private guide will reveal the history of this lively square, now filled with cafés, street performers, and artists.
+At its heart stands Bernini’s magnificent Fountain of the Four Rivers, where marble figures personify the great rivers of the world — the Danube, Ganges, Nile, and Rio de la Plata — crowned by an ancient Egyptian obelisk that adds vertical majesty to the scene.
+On either side lie the Fontana del Moro and Fontana di Nettuno, completing this open-air museum of Baroque beauty.
+Dominating one side is Sant’Agnese in Agone, Borromini’s architectural gem, whose intricate façade and soaring dome will leave you in awe as your guide recounts the fascinating history of Baroque Rome.

 BOOK YOUR TOUR